cschreib/lxgui/README.md

 The `1` means "load".
 If you put a `0` or remove that line, your addon will not be loaded.

+## Equivalent in pure C++

-Doing the very same thing in C++ would give the following code:
+Re-creating the above addon in pure C++ is perfectly possible.
+This can be done with the following code:

 ```c++
 // Create the Frame